Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 2. Make sure the "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>", "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>", and the "<mark style="background-color:#F4A460;">Status: Module Orphaned 👀</mark>" labels are assigned to the issue.
 3. Move the issue into the "`Orphaned`" column on the [AVM - Modules Triage](https://aka.ms/avm/moduletriage) GitHub Project board.
 4. Place an information notice as per the below guidelines:
-    - In case of a Bicep module, place the information notice in an `ORPHANED.md` file, in the module's root.
+    - In case of a Bicep module:
+      - Place the information notice - with the text below - in an `ORPHANED.md` file, in the module's root.
+      - Run the [`avm/utilities/tools/Set-AVMModule.ps1`](https://github.com/Azure/bicep-registry-modules/blob/main/avm/utilities/tools/Set-AVMModule.ps1) utility.
+This re-generates the module’s `README.md` file, so that the `README.md` file will also contain the same notice in its header.
+      - Make sure the content of the `ORPHANED.md` file is displayed in the `README.md` in its header (right after the title).
-    - In case of a Terraform module, place the information notice in the `README.md` file, in the module's root.
+    - In case of a Terraform module, place the information notice - with the text below - in the `README.md` file, in the module's root.
+    - Once the information notice is placed, submit a Pull Request.

 Include the following text in the information notice: